flq/flq.github.io/_posts/2017-06-09-eleven-year-old-svg-engine-reposted.md

 <div class="six columns" markdown="1">

 Roughly _eleven or twelve years_ ago, when I was young and seemed to have plenty of time for everything, I played with svg.
-Back then, you needed a bwoser plugin to get it to run.
+Back then, you needed a browser plugin to get it to run.
 I also thought that Flash was eating svg and svg, even though cool, would not survive.

 Fast-forward _eleven or twelve_ years: while preparing for some MS-certification I wanted to refresh my svg knowledge.